hibobmaster/mattermost_bot/README.md

 ## Introduction

-This is a simple Mattermost Bot that uses OpenAI's GPT API to generate responses to user inputs.
-The bot responds to these commands: `!gpt`, `!chat` and `!talk` and `!goon` and `!new` and  `!help` depending on the first word of the prompt.
+This is a simple Mattermost Bot that uses OpenAI's GPT API(or self-host models) to generate responses to user inputs.
+The bot responds to these commands: `!gpt`, `!chat` and `!new` and  `!help` depending on the first word of the prompt.

 ## Feature